jwilliams2023/Web-Dev-Portfolio-Website/README.md

 # Web Dev Portfolio Website

-This project is a personal portfolio website built to re-learn and practice HTML, CSS, and JavaScript in their most basic (vanilla) forms.
+This project is a personal portfolio website built to re-learn and practice HTML, CSS, and JavaScript in their vanilla forms.
 The goal is to create a clean, functional, and visually appealing website, with an Agile approach to iteratively adding new features and improvements.

 ## Agile Workflow